Talwar-class frigate: Overview

+2 × twin 533mm DTA-53-11356 torpedo tubes; 1 × RBU-6000 (RPK-8) rocket launcher;

 Primary weapon

 In the main strike role, an eight-cell 3S14E vertical missile launcher is fitted, which accommodates the 3M-54E Klub-N anti-ship missile developed by the Novator Design Bureau.
 The Agat Research and Production Enterprise has supplied the 3R14N-11356 shipborne fire-control system associated with the Klub-N. The 3M-54E Klub is an 8.22 m long missile using active radar guidance with a range of 220 km.
 It is a three-stage missile in which the terminal stage reaches supersonic velocity (Mach 2.9) when it is approximately 20 km from its target.

 The later batches of 7 ships (Teg onwards) are fitted with the BrahMos supersonic cruise missile, which has a range of 300 km and a cruising speed of Mach 2.8 throughout its flight.

 In May 2015, the Defence Acquisition Council of the Indian Ministry of Defence cleared the procurement of nine systems of BrahMos cruise missiles to equip the first batch of Talwar-class frigates as well as three of the s at a cost of ₹2700 crore.
-By 2024, the Klub missile launchers on INS Talwar and INS Tabar of the first batch was replaced by BrahMos-capable UVLM launchers while the same change for INS Trishul yet to be done.
+By 2024, the Klub missile launchers on INS Talwar and INS Tabar of the first batch was replaced by BrahMos-capable UVLM launchers while the same change for INS Trishul done by 2026.